Cadillac in Formula One: Establishment (2023–present)

-In January 2023, General Motors (GM) and the Michael Andretti–led Andretti Global announced their intention to enter GM's Cadillac brand into the Formula One World Championship.
+In January 2023, General Motors (GM) and the Michael Andretti-led Andretti Global announced their intention to enter GM's Cadillac brand into the Formula One World Championship.
 The FIA approved their bid but the Formula One Group vetoed it, explaining that it would reconsider its decision if GM agreed to manufacture Formula One engines.
 Following the rejection, Andretti continued to build up the team and operations using Toyota's wind tunnel in Cologne, which McLaren had recently vacated.

-In November 2024, following extended disputes between the Formula One Group and Michael Andretti, Andretti Global sponsor TWG Global—led by Mark Walter—announced that it was taking over the operation from the Andretti family.
+In November 2024, following extended disputes between the Formula One Group and Michael Andretti, Andretti Global sponsor TWG Global—led by Mark Walter—announced that it was taking over the business operation in areas such as sponsorship, infrastructure planning, and organizational growth.
 Michael Andretti remained as an advisor, while his father, Mario, agreed to serve on the board of directors.
 The team renamed its British subsidiary from Andretti Racing to Cadillac, and eventually TWG Cadillac Formula 1 Team Ltd.